MarcusHoltz/marcusholtz.github.io/_posts/2026-01-11-gitlab-on-docker-with-runners-and-tls-for-the-homelab.md

 ### Git Push the WeatherCICD

-With a new reposity to hold our files, we can put the WeatherCICD into GitLab.
+With a new reposity to hold our files, we can put the [WeatherCICD](https://github.com/MarcusHoltz/docker-gitlab-runner/tree/main/WeatherCICD) into GitLab.

-- Find the `WeatherCICD` folder in the working directory we've been using for `docker-compose.yml`
+- Open the folder in the [docker-gitlab-runner](https://github.com/MarcusHoltz/docker-gitlab-runner/tree/main) repository under [WeatherCICD](https://github.com/MarcusHoltz/docker-gitlab-runner/tree/main/WeatherCICD).

-- Once inside the `WeatherCICD` folder,
+- Once inside the `WeatherCICD` folder

 - Here you can use the commands we copied from your new repository